precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 If you use the docker image of fedora, you need to install the support for environment modules: `sudo dnf install environment-modules`
 {% endnote %}

-These instructions are known to work with Fedora 43, and should apply for later Fedora releases as well.
+These instructions are known to work with Fedora 43, and should apply to later releases as well ([release history](https://endoflife.date/fedora)).
 See also the [Fedora Dockerfile used in the preCICE tests](https://github.com/precice/ci-images/blob/master/ci-fedora.dockerfile).

 ### Rocky Linux